evanwong/hipchat-java/README.md

 hipchat-java
 ============
 Java client for the HipChat V2 API.
-And the implementation is base on [this doc](https://www.hipchat.com/docs/apiv2).
+The implementation is base on [this doc](https://www.hipchat.com/docs/apiv2).

 ###  Requirements: